Make a Planned Gift

 Retirement Plans

 You can contribute to Trinity Episcopal Cathedral utilizing your retirement plan.
 Certain retirement plans, including IRAs, Keoghs, 401k and 403b plans, allow you to defer paying taxes until you withdraw income during retirement.
-However, after your death these accounts are often exposed to significant taxes.
+However, after your death these accounts often incur significant income taxes.

-Therefore, you might find it beneficial to leave all or part of these funds to Trinity while leaving other assets to your heirs.
-Simply name Trinity Episcopal Cathedral a beneficiary of your retirement plan.
+Therefore, you might find it beneficial to leave all or part of these plans to Trinity while leaving other assets to your heirs.
+Simply name Trinity Episcopal Cathedral as beneficiary of your retirement plan.
 You will retain control of the plan during your lifetime, and you can change your beneficiary at any time if your circumstances change.
+Note that Roth IRAs and Roth 401k plans are not subject to the same high taxation as traditional IRAs and 401k plans; leave your Roth plans to individuals.

 Return to the top